byaruhaf/Cryptly/README.md

 ## Week 3 Assignment

-Create an app called Cryptly that displays prices of cryptocurrencies
+Cryptly that displays prices of cryptocurrencies to demonstrating codeable, netowrking with combine, protocols and NotificationCenter

 ### Assignment Requirements completed
 * Create an app data model CryptoCurrency